charliemitchell/nimble/README.md

 This will (recursively) copy all files from the path given to the current working directory, and fill in all of the template variables with the name of the model given.

+## Testing
+Some basic tests are written for you, any route that you define in the router will be tested when running npm test.
+You should run your tests from the src directory.

+## Additional Commands
+`nimble set port 1234` will change the port to 1234 in your config file, (and your dockerfile if you have one). (you can pass in any number for your port)

+## Common Mistakes
+You must use a Content-Type header in your request, otherwise the body will never get parsed.
+(Talking to you POSTMAN people who forget to use headers)

 ## GITHUB
 * [nimbleservice](https://www.github.com/charliemitchell/nimble)